winesapOS/winesapOS/UPGRADES.md

 - Add Distrobox for managing containers.
 - Add support for the GFS2 file system.
 - Add support for the CephFS file system.
+- Change 'pacman-static' to be installed as a package instead of a single binary.

 ## 3.3.0 to 3.4.0